ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 However, as the user's analysis correctly identifies, this layer is still tightly coupled to the underlying tools and their conceptual models.
 A comparison of the distinct architectural models of AWS CDK and Pulumi is instructive.

 * **AWS CDK: The Transpiler Model:** The AWS CDK functions as a *transpiler*.
 The code written by an engineer does not directly provision infrastructure.
 Instead, when executed, it synthesizes AWS CloudFormation templates.
-These templates are then deployed by the underlying CloudFormation reconciliation engine (a Layer \-1 service).
+These templates are then deployed by the CloudFormation service operating at **Layer 2 (Declarative Composition)**, which performs a discrete, ordered stack update against Layer 0 APIs.
 Debugging can be challenging because errors often manifest in the generated template, not in the original CDK code.34
 * **Pulumi: The Direct Orchestration Model:** Pulumi operates as a direct orchestration engine.
 The code written by the engineer *is* the deployment program.
 The Pulumi engine executes this code, making direct API calls to the cloud provider to provision resources.
-This model provides a tighter feedback loop and a more familiar debugging experience.
+This model provides a tighter feedback loop and a more familiar debugging experience, but it is still a **discrete** executor (Layer 2 orchestration + Layer 0 calls), not a continuous Layer \-1 reconciler.

 ### **Layer 4: Semantic Modeling — The Platform Engineering Endgame**